 1.2 The Eaves Learning Centre benefits from fantastic grounds within a stunning rural location.
 This contributes to making our school a positive and happy place in which to learn, work and live and we make full use of the environment.
-The Eaves Learning Centre is well-resourced and has a comprehensive range of facilities including, a science laboratory, a food technology room, art studio and IT suite and a vast outside space Class sizes are deliberately small in order to ensure pupils feel well supported by our highly skilled staff team of education, pastoral, care and therapy staff.
+The Eaves Learning Centre is well-resourced and has a comprehensive range of facilities including, a science laboratory, a food technology room, and a vast outside space.
+Class sizes are deliberately small in order to ensure pupils feel well supported by our highly skilled staff team of education, pastoral care, school support team and therapy staff.